lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 A common guiding principle to structuring an application is to separate the concept of a "model" from that of the "UI".

-Given our "model" as a set of `TodoItem`s, one way to do this is to create a function that just transforms our list of items into a tree of `Node`s:
+Given our "model" is a list of `TodoItem`s, one way to do this is to create a function that just transforms our list of items into a tree of `Node`s:

 ```kotlin
 fun TodoApp(items: List<TodoItem>): Node {